Horror Vacui

 Which forums or platforms discuss horror vacui in design?

-Forums and platforms discussing horror vacui in design often include online communities and websites dedicated to design, art, and architecture.
-Here are some recommended platforms:
+Forums and platforms discussing horror vacui in design often include online communities and websites that are dedicated to design, art and architecture.
+And here are some recommended platforms:

-Behance and Dribbble: These platforms showcase creative work, including projects that employ horror vacui.
-Designers often share their work and engage in discussions about their design choices.
+Behance and Dribbble: These platforms showcase creative work—including projects that feature horror vacui.
+Designers often share their work and get into discussions about their design choices.

 How do designers ensure accessibility in horror vacui designs?